mobiusml/aana_sdk/README.md

 run everything you need for the repo in an isolated environment via docker on a host system.
-Running it somewhere other than a Mobius dev server may cause issues due to the mounts of `/nas` and `/nas2` inside the container, but you can specify the environment variables for VS Code `PATH_NAS` and `PATH_NAS2` which will override the default locations used for these mount points (otherise they default to look for `/nas` and `/nas2`).
+Running it somewhere other than a Mobius dev server may cause issues due to the mounts of `/nas` and `/nas2` inside the container, but you can specify the environment variables for VS Code `PATH_NAS` and `PATH_NAS2` which will override the default locations used for these mount points (otherwise they default to look for `/nas` and `/nas2`).
 You can read more about environment variables for dev containers [here](https://containers.dev/implementors/json_reference/).